mbarre/schemacrawler-additional-lints/README.md

 Some additionnal lints for [Schemacrawler](http://sualeh.github.io/SchemaCrawler/)

+# Main purpose

+The main purpose of this lint library is to enhance native schemacrawler lints with some more hardcore constraints and some specific postgres types.
+That's why a postgreSQL database instance is required to test.

+This project has been created to be used at our office [Mairie de la Ville de Nouméa](http://www.noumea.nc/) to test our database schema quality in a more easy way and make it possible for our partners to apply ou database quality policy the easy way.

 # Build and install lint

 **Notice that this version is designed to run on schemacrawler `12.06.03`.**